es-tooling/eslint-plugin-jsx-a11y-x/docs/rules/img-redundant-alt.md

-# jsx-a11y/img-redundant-alt
+# jsx-a11y-x/img-redundant-alt

 💼 This rule is enabled in the following configs: ☑️ `recommended`, 🔒 `strict`.

 <!-- end auto-generated rule header -->

 Enforce img alt attribute does not contain the word image, picture, or photo.
 Screen readers already announce `img` elements as an image.
-There is no need to use words such as *image*, *photo*, and/or *picture*.
+There is no need to use words such as _image_, _photo_, and/or _picture_.

 ## Rule options